rootdraws/Paracelsus/README.md

 RUGPOOL is an crowdfunding platform for Fair-Launched Meme Tokens.

-RUGFACTORY.sol is a factory pattern which permissionlessly allows users to invoke a POOLWARDEN.sol contract.
+RUGFACTORY.sol is a factory pattern which permissionlessly allows users to launch tokens POOLWARDEN.sol contract.

 Invoking the POOLWARDEN triggers the minting of your token.
 You have 24 Hours After Deployment to crowdfund the pool.